tsbarr/python-challenge/README.md

 This repo contains my work for the third weekly challenge of the UofT SCS edX Data Bootcamp.

 This challenge contains two parts: PyBank and PyPoll.
-Each part is contained within its own folder and should be run within this folder, independetly from each other.
-The scripts named `Main.py` will read in the input data assuming that they are being run in the PyBank or PyPoll subfolders and use this assumption to assign the file paths.
+Each part is contained within its own folder and should be run within that folder (i.e. PyBank or PyPoll), as each program is independent from each other.
+The scripts named `main.py` will read in the input data assuming that they are being run within the PyBank or PyPoll subfolder and use this assumption to assign the file paths.

 ## PyBank